elliotjennings/api-gateway-blog-post/README.md

     * This is a platform designed by AWS for devs, it removes the deployment and management aspects
     * This will assign you a URL to use as your API endpoint
 * Try out a completely serverless architecture and write the API with lambda functions

+## appendix

+Since writing this blog, AWS have announced a new flavour of Amazon API Gateway currently in Beta phase - HTTP APIs.

+They have said the reason behind the release is that AWS API Gateway 'includes everything ranging from simple HTTP proxies to full-blown API management with request transformation, authentication, and validation.
+API Gateway supports REST APIs and WebSocket APIs, but customers have told us they want more features, lower latency, and lower cost'.

+This is not a guide through this new release but it is something to note and have a look into.
+This is not a replacement for the original flavours but a lightweight alternative.
+The HTTP API is to be used only for API proxy functionality which is ideal for serverless applications.
+While REST would be aimed towards the building and managing RESTful APIs.
+This means that it is cheaper (up to 71%) and potentially easier to use but it does miss out on some features.

+AWS have put together a really clear comparison between the flavours REST APIs and HTTP APIs. [click here](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-vs-rest.html) to have a look.